 We have just completed a prospective cohort study exploring the frequency of breast milk expressing and the effect of expressing on breastfeeding outcomes and other factors.
 One thousand mothers of healthy term infants who planned to breastfeed were recruited from the same three hospitals (MHW, FPH, and RWH) before discharge home from hospital postnatally.
 The study involved completion of an initial structured interview to collect demographic details, breastfeeding intentions and current feeding details.
 Other relevant information was collected from the medical record with the woman’s consent.
 Structured telephone interviews were conducted at three and six months postpartum.
 The primary outcome for comparison is feeding any breast milk at six months.
 Secondary outcomes included exclusive breastfeeding, maternal confidence and satisfaction with infant feeding.

 Almost half of the primiparous women owned a breast pump at recruitment and less than half of the whole group had been fully breastfeeding at the breast.
 A high proportion of women reported very early breastfeeding problems and less than half of the infants had fed only at the breast in the first days of life.
 Further analysis is underway.

 Funding: La Trobe University Faculty Grant, La Trobe University PhD scholarship

 Status: Two of three components completed; papers from first two components in preparation; minor thesis completed (KP).
-Cohort study: analysis and writing up underway; three conference presentations in 2012; one paper accepted, one submitted and one drafted
+Cohort study: analysis and writing up underway; three conference presentations in 2012

 The role of micro-organisms (S. aureus & C. albicans) in the pathogenesis of breast pain and infection in lactating women (CASTLE Study)